4 Causes of Dry Skin and How to Correct Each OneSeptember 11, 2023

 Gentle exfoliation is a necessary part of your weekly skincare routine.
 You can choose between chemical exfoliators formulated with acids or enzymes, or physical exfoliators, like scrubs and dry brushes.
 If you skip out on exfoliating, it can cause dead skin cells to build up on the surface of your skin and make it difficult for your lotions and moisturizers to do their jobs.

-Chemical exfoliants are typically less abrasive to the skin than physical scrubs, which is why we recommend using L'Oréal Paris Revitalift Derm Intensives 5% Glycolic Acid Peeling Toner one to two times a week.
+Chemical exfoliants are typically less abrasive to the skin than physical scrubs, which is why we recommend using the L'Oréal Paris Revitalift Derm Intensives 5% Glycolic Acid Peeling Toner one to two times a week.
 It contains soothing aloe vera and glycolic acid to gently exfoliate and help fade dark spots.

 Dry Skin Mistake: Confusing Dehydrated Skin for Dry Skin